Sourav Kothari: Biography

 Kothari was born in Kolkota on 16 November 1984.
-His father, Manoj Kothari, became the 1990 IBSF World Billiards Champion.

 He won the ONGC 13th Asian Billiards Championship 2014,beating Alok Kumar in the final, and a gold medal at the 2017 Asian Indoor Games.

 He was a runner-up to David Causier at the 2017 World Billiards Championship, losing 4–8 in the short format (150-up) final.

 Kothari won the World Billiards Championship in 2018 with a 1,134–944 victory over Peter Gilchrist.
 In the semi-final, Kothari had been more than 500 points behind Causier, before coming back to win.

 In 2019 Kothari again reached the world championship final, finishing runner-up by 1,307–967 to Gilchrist.
 Kothari also won the 2019 Reventon Masters against Johl Younger (6-5) and Reventon Classic against Tyson Crinis (5-1), two tournaments of the Reventon Triple Crown series.

+He defeated Pankaj Advani 725-480 in the final of the 2025 IBSF World Billiards Championship.